-The Cognitive Science Section (CSS) is a research group at the Institute of Interactive Systems and Data Science (ISDS) at Graz University of Technology (TUGraz), Austria.
-CSS is an interdisciplinary team consisting of psychologists, computer scientists, and mathematicians that maintains a strong connection to the Department of Psychology at University of Graz, as well as to the Know-Center, a research institution focusing on big data analytics and applications.
+The Cognitive Science Section (CSS) is a research group at the Institute of Psychology at the University of Graz (UniGraz), Austria, in cooperation with the Institute of Interactive Systems and Data Science (ISDS) at the Graz University of Technology (TUGraz), Austria.
+CSS is an interdisciplinary team consisting of psychologists, computer scientists, and mathematicians that maintains a strong connection to the Know-Center, a research institution focusing on big data analytics and applications.
 Since 2001, the group has worked in the context of teaching and learning, secure society, cultural heritage, and smart cities and gained experience in more than thirty research projects on a national and European level.

 CSS targets research fields at the intersection of cognitive science and technology.
 Its research history encompasses cognitive modelling, techniques for adaptation and personalisation, technology-enhanced learning and related technologies, decision making and decision support systems, the application of empirical studies and the analysis of user data, as well as evaluation methodologies and related technical support.
 CSS follows a multi-disciplinary approach to assemble solid theories, methodologies, and technologies in formal frameworks that guide and integrate research and development.
 On-going and future research fields are outlined in the following list: